OG-Hunter/seditiontracker.github.io-/docs/_suspects/edward-rodriguez.md

 courthouse:
 raid:
 perpwalk:
-quote: 'We made it all the way through.'
+quote: "We made it all the way through."
 title: Edward Rodriguez charged on July 9, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack